-The study shows that optical axis position has been relatively stable since launch.
+The study shows that optical axis position has been relatively stable since the Chandra launch.
 Its random walk like movement is well within a 10" region.
 This result indicates that the HRMA, optical bench and SIM are all very rigid and stable.
 Therefore the superb Chandra spatial resolution has always been the same.

-The study shows that the aimpoint has been drifting in the SIM [-Y, -Z] direction for about 25".
-In the past two years the drift has reversed its direction twice.
+The study shows that the aimpoint has been drifting in the SIM [-Y, -Z] direction for about 30" since launch.
+In the past three years the drift has reversed its direction twice and the rate of drift has accelerated.
 In addition, the short term fluctuation has gradually increased.
 The aimpoint drift is caused by the alignment change between the ACA and the HRMA.
 Its long term change is due to the aging and relaxing of the material.
 Its short term change is usually associated with the thermal change in the ACA housing.
 So in order to keep the aimpoint stable in short term, we need to keep a constant temperature of the ACA.